-5.2 Glossary
+6.2 Glossary

-Control dripper An adjustable dripper that drips water into the evaporator during irrigation.

-- Dripper control volume The volume of water the a dripper needs to emit to moisten the soil below the dripper from the surface to the bottom of the root zone. - Evaporator Any container with vertical sides, with a surface area of at least 0.05 m2, and a depth of at least 0.1 m.
-Water evaporates from the evaporator depending on the prevailing weather conditions. - Low level line For modified sunset scheduling, a horizontal line marked on the inside of the evaporator below the level line.
+- Control dripper An adjustable dripper that drips water into the evaporator during irrigation. - Dripper control volume The volume of water the a dripper needs to emit to moisten the soil below the dripper from the surface to the bottom of the root zone. - Evaporator Any container with vertical sides, with a surface area of at least 0.05 m, and a depth of at least 0.1 m.
+Water evaporates from the evaporator depending on the prevailing weather conditions. - Level line For unpowered MI, a horizontal line on the inside of the evaporator about 1.5 cm below the overflow level.
+Irrigation is stopped when the water level reaches the level line. - Low level line For modified sunset scheduling, a horizontal line marked on the inside of the evaporator below the level line.
 The gap between the level line (or float switch) and the low level line is the evaporation required to dry out the soil from the surface to the bottom of the root zone.
-Irrigation starts at sunset after the water level in the evaporator has fallen below the low level line. - MI Six Zone Adaptor The MI Six Zone Adaptor allows a DIY Solar Drip Irrigation Kit to irrigate an additional six irrigation zones. - Root zone scheduling Root zone scheduling is measured irrigation with irrigation at sunset provided that the water level in the evaporator has fallen below the low level line on the inside of the evaporator. - Sunset scheduling Sunset scheduling is measured irrigation with irrigation at sunset each day provided that the water level in the evaporator has fallen below the float switch.
+Irrigation starts at sunset after the water level in the evaporator has fallen below the low level line. - MI Five Zone Adaptor The MI Five Zone Adaptor allows a DIY Solar Drip Irrigation Kit (with or without pump) to irrigate an additional five irrigation zones. - Modified sunset scheduling Modified sunset scheduling is measured irrigation with irrigation at sunset provided that the water level in the evaporator has fallen below the low level line on the inside of the evaporator. - Non pressure compensating drippers Pressurised drip irrigation often uses pressure compensating drippers whereby the flow rate is uniform for a range of pressures (typically 100kPa to 300kPa).
+For MI the drippers should not be pressure compensating.
+Such drippers are called non pressure compensating drippers. - Sunset scheduling Sunset scheduling is measured irrigation with irrigation at sunset each day provided that the water level in the evaporator has fallen below the level line (or float switch).